-Observations: Sabres overcome ugly third period with shootout win
+Observations: Sabres blow another lead, pull out win on Jack Quinn's shootout goal

 The Red Wings (11-6-5) are also young and relatively inexperienced in important spots.
 Their starting goalie Wednesday, Alex Nedeljkovic, allowed two soft goals against Buffalo and hadn’t started a game in three weeks because of poor performance.
 The Sabres are too talented to have this be an ongoing trend.

-Granato’s Sabres responded brilliantly for 40 minutes with two goals in the first and second periods in Detroit, capped by Jeff Skinner’s power-play goal for a 4-1 lead with 9:43 until the intermission.
-Dylan Cozens scored twice and Mattias Samuelsson added a goal.

-But a slow start to the game foreshadowed what was to come for Buffalo.
+Surprisingly, the Sabres entered Wednesday with a plus-7 goal differential in the third period of games this season, and they improved to 7-0 when leading at the second intermission.
+But there’s no question they’re still struggling to manage the game in important situations.

+The Sabres push to keep scoring.
+Instead of chipping the puck in and forechecking, they try to create off the rush.
+Bad passes lead to turnovers and long, exhausting shifts in the defensive zone.
+A new approach is needed in the third.

-The Red Wings spent the first two minutes of the game in Buffalo’s end, and Jonatan Berggren made it 1-0 for Detroit only 1:20 in.
-Shoddy goaltending let the Sabres take over.
+The Red Wings clawed back into this game with hard, direct hockey.
+It’s the same method they used to jump out to an early lead when Jonatan Berggren made it 1-0 for Detroit only 1:20 in.
+Shoddy goaltending let the Sabres take over, though.

-First, Cozens delivered the Sabres’ fourth shorthanded goal of the season when he chipped the puck past Berggren in the neutral zone and skated past winger Lucas Raymond before firing a shot that leaked through goalie Alex Nedjelkovic.
-Then, Buffalo took the 2-1 lead when Samuelsson’s shot from the right circle leaked past Nedjelkovic at 8:25 into the first period.

-Cozens added his second goal of the game in the second period on a shot from the high slot before Skinner helped the Sabres get some insurance with a power-play goal when the Red Wings wanted a whistle so injured defenseman Moritz Seider could be treated after blocking a shot.

 Support Local Journalism